 20 Oct Peripheral Artery Disease Treatment

-Learn more about Peripheral Artery Disease and the treatment options available to you in Pearland, Texas.
-Peripheral Artery Disease (PAD) is a chronic circulatory condition, which if left untreated can result in unnecessary limb amputations.
-PAD affects approximately 18 million US citizens, and 160,000 to 180,000 of those patients are estimated to undergo limb amputation this year.
+Learn about Peripheral Artery Disease and the treatment options available in Pearland, Texas.
+PAD is a chronic circulatory condition that if left untreated can result in unnecessary limb amputations.
+This affects 18 million US citizens nationwide.
+Hundreds of thousands go untreated and sadly have amputations that could have been prevented.

-By increasing Peripheral Artery Disease awareness and the treatment options available in Pearland, Coastal Vascular Center hopes to improve access to PAD screening and treatments, which is shown to improve quality of life, reduce care costs and prevent limb loss.
+By increasing Peripheral Artery Disease awareness and the treatment options available in Pearland.
+Coastal Vascular Center hopes to improve access for PAD screenings.
+Research studies show that this is a way of improving quality of life.
+Screenings also help reduce care costs by detecting problems before they arise.
+Therefore, people can get treated sooner rather than later when it’s easier on their pocketbook!

 Education and Prevention

-Coastal Vascular Center encourages members of the vascular care community including physicians, clinicians and patient advocates to use the tools below to spread the word about PAD Awareness month among their colleagues, patients and friends.
+Coastal Vascular Center encourages members of the vascular care community including physicians, clinicians and patient advocates to use the tools below to spread the word about PAD Awareness.
 Together, we can increase understanding of vascular disease to improve the health of many Americans.

 - What is Peripheral Artery Disease?